MicrosoftDocs/windows-itpro-docs/education/windows/edu-take-a-test.md

 :::image type="content" source="./images/takeatest/desktop-shortcuts.png" alt-text="Windows 11 SE desktop showing two shortcuts to assessment URLs." border="true":::

 If using `enforceLockdown`, to exit the Take a Test app at any time, press <kbd>Ctrl</kbd>+<kbd>Alt</kbd>+<kbd>Delete</kbd>.
-Students will be prompted to type their password to get back to the desktop.
+Students will be prompted to type their password to get back to their desktop.

-## Configure Take a Test with a dedicated account on a single device
+## Configure Take a Test in kiosk mode on a single device

 For higher stakes testing, such as mid-term exams, you can set up a device with a dedicated testing account running the Take a Test app in kiosk mode.
-To configure Take a Test with a dedicated testing account on a single PC, follow these steps:
+To configure a device for this scenario, follow these steps:

 1. Sign into the Windows device with an administrator account
 1. Open the **Settings** app and select **Accounts** > **Other Users**